yogeshawasthi/yogeshawasthi/README.md

 # 💫 About Me:
 Hello I am  final year  Student currently persuing my Engineering in Computer Science I’m currently working on Data Scince With Python<br>
+Iam open to work.
+Love to do work on open source projects

 ## 🌐 Socials: